J-81/GeneLab_Data_Processing-1/RNAseq/workflow-usage.md

   -stub-run             runs the workflow forcing 'unstranded' RSEM settings and using dummy gene counts in the differential gene expression (DGE) analysis.
 Useful when combined with the --truncateTo parameter this often leads to low gene counts and errors in the DGE analysis
 ```

 See `nextflow run -h` and [Nextflow's CLI run command documentation](https://nextflow.io/docs/latest/cli.html#run) for more options and details common to all nextflow workflows.

 ---

 ### 5. Additional Output Files

 The output from the Analysis Staging subworkflow and V&V Pipeline subworkflow are described here.
-Note: the output from the RNASeq Concensus Pipeline are documented in the current processing protocol, (GL-DPPD-7101-C.md)](GL-DPPD-7101-C.md),
+Note: the output from the RNASeq Consensus Pipeline are documented in the current processing protocol, [GL-DPPD-7101-E.md](Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-E.md),

 1. Analysis Staging Subworkflow

    - Output:
-    - \*_runsheet.csv (a table that include processing parameters and raw reads files location)
+     - \*_bulkRNASeq_v1_runsheet.csv (a table that include processing parameters and raw reads files location)
      - \*-ISA.zip (the ISA archive fetched from the GeneLab Data Repository)
      - \*_metadata_table.txt (a table that includes additional information about the GLDS entry, not used for processing)

-2. V&V Pipeline Subworkflow
+1. V&V Pipeline Subworkflow

    - Output:
-    - VV_Log/VV_FULL_OUT.tsv (A tab-separated values file that includes all V&V flags levels logged)
+     - VV_Logs/VV_log_final.tsv (A tab-separated values file that includes all V&V flags levels logged)
-    - VV_Log/only-issues__VV_FULL_OUT.tsv (A tab-separated values file that includes V&V flags levels logged with severities greater than 30)
+     - VV_Logs/VV_log_final_only_issues.tsv (A tab-separated values file that includes V&V flags levels logged with maximum flag codes greater than 20)
+     - VV_Logs/VV_log_verbose_through_VV_RAW_READS.tsv (A tab-separated values file that includes all V&V flags levels logged, generated after RAW_READS)
-    - VV_Log/Summary.tsv (A tab-separated values file that summarizes the percent of samples that have Warnings for each step)
+     - VV_Logs/VV_log_verbose_through_VV_TRIMMED_READS.tsv (A tab-separated values file that includes all V&V flags levels logged, generated after TRIMMED_READS)
-    - VV_Log/all-by-sample.txt (A text file that lists, by sample, all flags with severities greater than 30)
+     - VV_Logs/VV_log_verbose_through_VV_STAR_ALIGNMENTS.tsv (A tab-separated values file that includes all V&V flags levels logged, generated after STAR_ALIGNMENTS)
-    - VV_Log/bySample/{sample_name}__VV_FULL_OUT.tsv (A series of tab-separated values files that subset the full flag log by sample)
+     - VV_Logs/VV_log_verbose_through_VV_RSEQC.tsv (A tab-separated values file that includes all V&V flags levels logged, generated after RSEQC)
-    - VV_Log/byStep/{step_name}__VV_FULL_OUT.tsv (A series of tab-separated values files that subset the full flag log by processing step)
+     - VV_Logs/VV_log_verbose_through_VV_RSEM_COUNTS.tsv (A tab-separated values file that includes all V&V flags levels logged, generated after RSEM_COUNTS)

 ---

 ### 6. Known Issues

-## Truncated raw read files
+#### Truncated Raw Read Files

 - This is a known issue for Nextflow file staging from URL.
-If the Nextflow process is interrupted while staging a file (most notably raw read files for this pipeline), the truncated file will **NOT** be re-downloaded, resulting in a pipeline trying to process with the truncated file.
+- If the Nextflow process is forcefully interrupted while staging a file (most notably raw read files for this pipeline), the truncated file will **NOT** be re-downloaded, resulting in a pipeline trying to process with the truncated file.
-- This is most common when an unexpected error occurs for a process that uses raw read files.
+- This is most commonly manifests as an unexpected error related to truncation occuring for processes that use the raw read files.
 - The advised workaround is to purge the staged files, located in your Nextflow "work" directory under the "stage" sub-directory, and relaunch the pipeline.